-There are a few pointers to keep in mind before starting.
-This is the most important phase!
+This is the most important phase, and there are a few pointers to keep in mind before starting!

-Secondly, my general recommendation is to keep it simple unless this is a special group of people who are all asking specifically for an in-depth cleanse, no matter how much time and investment it takes.
+Keep it simple.
+This is my general recommendation unless you are working with a special group of people who are all asking specifically for an in-depth cleanse, no matter how much time and investment it takes.
 I made this mistake the first time I ran a cleanse.
 It was a twenty-one day cleanse, and I thought that if I just said, “do what you feel comfortable with” and that I could help modify or cater the program to their needs, then everyone would be okay.
 I was wrong.
 It was very overwhelming for my audience, most of whom were relatively new to Ayurveda.

+Support, support, support!
 Think through what supportive material will benefit your audience.
-Support, support, support!
 Cleansing is not easy, especially when their friends are eating what they want or if they have a hectic schedule.
 What is helpful for them?
 Daily meal planners, grocery lists, recipes, daily checklists?
 What about signs that they should be looking for everyday (tongue inspection, appetite levels, stool patterns)?
-Easy-to-read reference sheets that they can stick on the refrigerator or bathroom door are the best!
+Easy-to-read reference sheets that they can stick on the refrigerator or the bathroom mirror are the best!
 Use illustrations, beautiful colors, neat animations—make it fun!!
 We have many resources that you can use for free (see below!).

-What are common obstacles they may face?
+What are common obstacles?
 Address them!
 Be proactive and provide solutions and answers to common issues and obstacles before people even start the cleanse.
-That way they can set themselves up for success before it even begins.
+This way they can set themselves up for success before it even begins.
 I had a separate sheet in my handbook with tips for these challenges (including headaches, hunger, fatigue, cravings).

 This is the most important part for your audience.
 They need to feel excited, pumped, and above all, they need to believe in the process.
 Make sure you feel vibrant and you exude vibrancy.
 Have material prepared to explain why we cleanse in Ayurveda, what the process is, and the reasoning behind the process.